 Strapi v4.2 will also bring the most voted feature on our public roadmap: TypeScript support.

-As developer, you will now be able to create and write lines of code using TypeScript files.
+As a developer, you can now create and write lines of code using TypeScript files.
 All these files will be automatically compiled during the development phase.
 We updated the Webpack configuration and

 yarn develop command in our CLI to support this new feature natively.
-In case you want to update these configurations, you’ll be able to do it through a
+If you want to update these configurations, you’ll be able to do it through a

 tsconfig.json configuration file.